 Each quarter, Kite's Nest partners with amazing educators working in a range of fields to run workshops for children and teenagers.
 Since 2012, we have been lucky to work with the following inspiring people:

-Nicole LoBue, co-founder, former Education Director.
+Nicole LoBue, co-founder of Kite’s Nest, former Education Director and Educator.
 A professional chef, herbalist, and educator, Nicole LoBue is a co-founder of Kite’s Nest, and served as Co-Director from 2012 - 2016.
 Nicole also founded the Alimentary Kitchen, a commercially-certified kitchen serving as both a classroom for the children of Kite’s Nest and a site for catering special events, community dinners, and pop-up events.
 Nicole’s love for food-as-healing informs and permeates her practice across fields, and her work has always linked food, wellness, and education: from managing her own catering company and collaborating with renowned kitchens and chefs, to running cafés and apothecaries with children and teenagers.
 Nicole’s workshops integrate food-craft and food justice, nutrition and herbalism, history and power, fiber and textile arts, craft and shelter, outdoor education and ecology, magic and story, promoting and encouraging the health and autonomy of young people.
 At Kite's Nest she supported educators and developed curriculum and pedagogy, designing and teaching many classes, including: Guts Trees & Blueprints, Hi Fi Cli Sci, Extra Sauce: Cuisine Lab, Hidden Histories, Future Worlds, Re-Sound, Sound Studio, All Ears, Spin Weave Dye, Give Me Shelter, Myth, Potion Lab and Potion Camp, Umami, the Social Justice Leadership Academy, From Scratch, Exploded Axon, Wood & Wool, Viral, Alimentary Cafe, Salt to Taste, Hidden Forest, and Secret City.

 Lucy Segar is an educator, writer and dancer, originally from Vermont.
 Lucy has worked as a Lead Educator at Kite's Nest, and served as our Interim Education Coordinator in 2016/2017, designing programs and curriculum, and developing pedagogical trainings for teachers.
 Lucy studied writing at dance at Oberlin College, and earned her MFA in writing from Columbia University.
 She relocated to the Hudson Valley after six years teaching movement, writing, and conflict resolution at a community-based school in Brooklyn, NY.
 She is currently pursuing her Master of Arts in Teaching at Bard College.
 In addition to teaching classes at Kite’s Nest (workshops that include writing, movement, boating, science fiction, outdoor exploration and observation), she has also taught English at the Fashion Institute of Technology, and works with the Hudson Sloop Club.
 At Kite’s Nest, Lucy has taught Places & Spaces, The Book, the Notebook Club, Hi Fi Cli Sci, Field Notes, Future Worlds, Movement Lab, Potion Camp, and the Hudson Sloop Club Camp.

 Paige Gbasie.
-In addition to working with Kite's Nest as an educator, Paige was a core part of our team as administrative assistant.
+In addition to working with Kite's Nest as an educator, Paige was a core part of our team in 2016 as administrative assistant.
 At Kite's Nest, Paige taught Rising Up, Space 101, and two years of the Social Justice Leadership Academy (2015 and 2016).
 Originally from Philadelphia, PA, Paige Gbasie also worked with youth in Hudson as an Americorps volunteer and with the Staley B. Keith Social Justice Center.
 She has a B.A. in Social Action/Social Change from Bard College at Simon's Rock.
 She also practices jiu jitsu.

 Tony Kieraldo is a freelance pianist, pen & ink artist, teacher, accompanist, composer and musical-director that lives in Hudson, NY.
 Tony has spent ten years freelancing as a musical-director for two non-profit children’s dance companies, National Dance Institute and Celebrate the Beat.
 He has recorded, performed, and toured internationally with various musical groups and performed genres of all kinds since 1998 including jazz, classical, rock, hip-hop, sufi, folk and avante garde.
 From 2010-2011, Tony was director/arranger/lead teacher for an American elementary school youth orchestral program based on the world renowned Venezuelan, El Sistema in Avon, Colorado.
 In 2014, Tony performed at the White House in Washington D.C. for first lady Michelle Obama and President Barack Obama as part of the President’s Council for Arts & Humanities called Turnaround Arts.
 At Kite's Nest, Tony has taught Re-Sound and Sound Studio.